Sheryl Thai – 'Melbourne’s Cupcake Queen' – is the Founder of Cupcake Central, which produces delicious cupcakes freshly baked every day.

 How important is it to have a business mentor?

 Without the numerous mentors I’ve had over the years, I wouldn’t have had the fast growth I’ve experienced.
-We grew Cupcake Central to 3 stores in less than 3 years.
+We grew Cupcake Central to three stores in less than three years.
 We also have a huge team of 38 staff and now have a head office with lots of other ventures in the works.
-All of this would not have been possible if I worked as an 'owner-operator' – I had to change my mindset to being a true entrepreneur.
+All of this would not have been possible if I worked as an "owner-operator" – I had to change my mindset to be a true entrepreneur.
 That is, constantly growing, pushing boundaries and innovating.

 "I had to change my mindset to being a true entrepreneur.
 That is, constantly growing, pushing boundaries and innovating." - Sheryl Thai - Founder, Cupcake Central - Delicious cupcakes freshly baked every day